aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc_2.rst

 |

-View Telemetry
+Viewing Telemetry
 **************

 ..
 Note:: Please complete the Advanced Change Control Lab first in order to see the additional IPv4 routes shown below. `<--Click here to go back to part 1 of this lab <cvp_cc.html>`_

 |

-1. Using Telemetry, we can view the routes that were added as part of this change propagate across the environment.
+Using Telemetry, we can view the routes that were added as part of this change propagate across the environment.
 One way to view telemetry information is per device in the Devices tab.

-Navigate to the **Devices** tab and select **s1-leaf1** to view detailed information.
+1. Navigate to the **Devices** tab and select **s1-leaf1** to view detailed information.

 2. On the left Navigation column, select **IPv4 Routing Table** to see a live view of the device's routing table.
 Using the timeline at the bottom of the screen, you can navigate to any point in time to see what the route table was at that exact moment.
 You can also see a running list of changes to the routing table on the right.